fdebrus/Nikobus-HA/README.md

 ### Module Configuration

+Make sure to record your modules addresses as they are displayed in the nikobus software.

 You can begin by locating the example file in the integration directory after installation via HACS.
 This file will be available in your HA installation at /config/custom_components/nikobus/nikobus_module_config.json.default.
 Copy this file to the /config directory and rename it to nikobus_module_config.json.

 The description field is free text and can include anything that helps you identify the module.